davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

     1. https://www.microsoft.com/en-us/download/details.aspx?id=53595
 11. Install the Data Migration Assistant

+We are now all set to migrate our SQL Database.
+We have a restored copy of the data on this local server and we have the migration assistant ready to help us migrate the data to an Azure SQL Instnace.

 #### Assessment
+First we need to do an assessment.
+The tool will check the local db for compatibility issues.

 1. Open the Data Migration Assistant from the desktop icon
 2. Create a new project